haunt-digital/better-activecollab-chrome/README.md

 To enable this extension, follow the steps below:
 1. Download this Git repo somewhere easy to find.
 2. Unzip the repo file, if you downloaded it as a zip.
-3. Navigate to "chrome://extensions/" in your Chrome browser.
+3. Navigate to "[chrome://extensions/](chrome://extensions/)" in your Chrome browser.
 4. Enable "Developer mode" via the toggle in the top right of the page.
-IMAGE
 5. Click "Load unpacked" and find the downloaded file from before.
 Select the unzipped repo file from earlier to upload.
 6. Visit an Active Collab project's task page and see if it's worked.